ohhsodead/arisen-studio/README.md

 <h1 align="left">ModioX</h1>

 An open source desktop application designed to easily browse through a regularly updated library of game mods, homebrew and themes for the PlayStation 3.
 Populated by myself, few friends and awesome contributors, so that they're all verified and tested to work.
-It also utilizes and includes an efficient ftp client, which allows for being able to install modded files directly to games using a set of installation paths with ease, all without the need to dig up old threads or use file managers - this aims to do everything for you.
+It also utilizes and includes the ftp client, which allows for an efficient tool for being able to install modded files directly to games using a set of installation paths, without the need to dig up threads or using file managers - this aims to do everything for you.

 ![ModioX](https://github.com/ohhsoash/ModioX/blob/master/Images/Screenshot1.png?raw=true)